Byte-OS/arch-template/README.md

-# Arch Template
+# polyhal Template

-This is a arch template that can provide a very tiny kernel runtime.
+This is a polyhal template that can provide a very tiny kernel runtime.

 ## How to use